-VSTs can generate sounds similar to instruments such as keyboard, drums or guitars.
+VSTs can generate sounds similar to instruments such as keyboards, drums, or guitars.
 The VSTs simulate music like it is produced from real instruments or synthesizers.

 In terms of cost-effectiveness and space efficiency, the use of VSTs is considered a great option for many.
-Since not everyone can invest in high priced and sophisticated instruments due to financial constraints or lack of studio space, the VSTs installed on your DAW is the perfect alternative to the physical hardware.
+Since not everyone can invest in high-priced and sophisticated instruments due to financial constraints or lack of studio space, the VSTs installed on your DAW are the perfect alternative to the physical hardware.

 The MIDI (Musical instrument digital interface) VST plugins contribute to making the MIDI-based alterations sound more natural.

-The MIDI plugins acts as an enhancer and modifier where they process the MIDI data and transfer it to other plugins.
+The MIDI plugins act as an enhancer and modifier where they process the MIDI data and transfer it to other plugins.

 The wide availability of the VST plugins can easily make or break your music.
 As much as it is highly simplistic process to install the VST plugins into your DAWs, it’s much more difficult to master them.